 On Feb.
 26, State Farm Lloyds filed an answer generally denying the allegations.
 Christopher W. Martin, a partner in Houston's Martin Disiere Jefferson & Wisdom, who represents State Farm, did not return a call or reply to an email by press time.

 After a three-day trial, a jury on May 19 found that State Farm had failed to comply with its contract and set the damages and attorney fees awards.
-Matthews followed the jury with her final judgement.
+Matthews followed the jury with her final judgment.

 Shortly before the trial started, Black and Daly decided to try the case together, partly because, Daly noted, the defense "had four lawyers" during the whole trial.